Dreamworker was the owner of a small jewelry business for several years.

 - Hold a strong magnet against the metal portion of an item.
 If it does not stick, you may have something made with either gold or silver because those two metals are not magnetic.

 (3 and 4 are two simple tests that indicate the possibility that you have something of value, but they are not foolproof because there are many fakes on the market that are stamped with gold marks but are not gold, also heavily plated gold pieces will not hold a magnet.)

 To be sure of what you have, your best bet is to take your items to a credible jewelry buyer and let him test and weigh your pieces for you.

-Conversely, if you really want to get serious about knowing what your gold and silver items are worth, you can purchase the book and kit I show below that shows you how to do so.
-These are the exact same items I used for years in my scrap metal business, and they are very effective.
+Conversely, if you really want to get serious about knowing what your gold and silver items are worth, you can purchase a book and kit that shows you how to do so.
+I used those items for years in my scrap metal business, and they were very effective.